 Mechanical CAD Design

 Science (Environmental Labs)

 Welding & Pipefitting

 You could be based in Leicester, the North West or Bristol depending on which role you are interested in.

-As you’d expect, there are minimum entry requirements in order for you to be eligible.
-You will need to have or are expected to have a minimum of 5 GCSE’s at Grade 4 (C) or above including English, Science, and Maths at Grade 5 (B) or above.
-You must also be eligible to work in the UK on a permanent basis and satisfy Ministry of Defence security clearance.
+As you’d expect, there are minimum entry requirements for you to be eligible.
+You will need to have or are expected to have a minimum of 5 GCSE’s at Grade 4 (C) or above, including English, Science, and Maths at Grade 5 (B) or.
+You must also be eligible to work in the UK permanently and satisfy the Ministry of Defence security clearance.

-We have a variety of apprenticeships that cover all areas of our business, from electrical maintenance and business administration to radiation protection and finance.
+We have various apprenticeships that cover all areas of our business, from electrical maintenance and business administration to radiation protection and finance.

 An apprenticeship with us will give you on-the-job training and hands-on experience of working in a business.
 We’ll also support you to gain a professional qualification through approved, apprenticeship-standard structured college learning.
-In addition, you’ll take on stretching challenges, working on projects that you won’t find anywhere else.
+Also, you’ll take on stretching challenges, working on projects that you won’t find anywhere else.